Kevinlearynet/Responsive-Video-Embeds/readme.txt

 Tested up to: 3.3.1
 Stable tag: 1.1

-Automatically resize WordPress auto-embeds, including video and other iframes, in a responsive fashion.
+Automatic responsive resizing for WordPress embeds, including video and other iframes.

 == Description ==

-This plugin will automatically resize your WordPress auto-embeds, including video and other iframes, in a responsive fashion.
-It currently supports the following providers:
+When activated, this plugin will automatically resize WordPress auto-embeds.
+This includes video along with other `iframe` based embeds.
+Currently this supports the following providers:

 * YouTube
 * Vimeo